banananananananana/rnm-sensor/README.md

 WantedBy=multi-user.target
 ```

-Enable the service by typing
+Enable and start the service by typing
 ```
-sudo systemctl enable rnm-sensor
+sudo systemctl enable rnm-sensor sudo systemctl start rnm-sensor.service
 ```

+The service will now collect performance data, and log to the files `curl_output-rnm-sensor.log and` `ping_output-rnm-sensor.log` in the directory `/var/log/rnm-sensor`